Motion retarget system: video preview

 3 - Rigging questions

-0.1 Can I use the models created with ManuelbastioniLAB for commercial 2D comics, 2D videos, 2D illustrations?
+0.1 Can I use 2D renderings of the models created with ManuelbastioniLAB for commercial 2D comics, 2D videos, 2D illustrations?

 Yes.
 Rendered two-dimensional images or two-dimensional videos of a scene that includes 3D models generated with ManuelbastioniLAB are not considered a derived product of the licensed 3D database and 3D base models.